pburakov/sd/ci_db_helper/README.md

 ### Advanced usage

-The helper provides methods for generation of JOIN queries, UPDATE and INSERT statements querying multiple tables, selecting columns, custom filters, ordering and sorting.
+The helper provides methods for generation of JOIN queries, UPDATE and INSERT statements, querying multiple tables, selecting columns, custom filters, ordering and sorting.
 Use `buildQuery()` method to return raw SQL statement, or its parts

     $this->addTable('users');